FullMetalUpdate/documentation/hawkbit-https.md

 **Warning:** Password of `keyStore.p12` (ie, #p12-password) must be at least 6 characters long and contains letters AND numbers.

-You will then obtain a certificate `certificate.crt` (the public key is included into this certificate), a private key `privateKey.pem` and a pkcs12 binary `keyStore.p12`. this last one is a special kind of file storing cryptographic objects, in our case your certificate as well as your private key.
+You will then obtain a certificate `certificate.crt` (the public key is included into this certificate), a private key `privateKey.pem` and a pkcs12 binary `keyStore.p12`.
+This last one is a special kind of file storing cryptographic objects, in our case your certificate as well as your private key.

-**Warning:** This setup will not work for prod environments.
+**Warning:** This setup will not work for production environments.
 Please reach out to us [on gitter][gitter] if you need to configure proper certificates.

 **Coming soon:** Proper certificate generation with Let's Encrypt and certbot python tool.